tleb/zds-user-map/README.md

 The project will require a config file named `config.yml`.
 A good starting point for one is `config.default.yml`. `client_id` and `client_secret` need to be set correctly.

 The next step is to acquire a refresh token from the ZdS API.
 The bot needs an access token to communicate with the API.
 There are two ways to obtain one: using the username & password combo or using the refresh token.
 The first refresh token needs to be acquired using the username & password.
 This is done through the `python main.py 0` command.
 Once this is done, the bot is ready to run. `python main.py 1` scans every received messages and creates the output file from those (but does not answer) and `python main.py 2` is the command that monitors unread messages and answers to those.

+An example `zds-user-map.service` is available to rely on systemd for automatic startup, log handling, etc.